 Are you completely over politics?
 Well, you’re definitely not alone in dreading the seemingly endless Washington mud-slinging.
 But while many of us are fed up with talking CNN pundits, political woes run much deeper for many in the LGBTQ community.
 According to a recent CMI survey, politics and political climate are the biggest cause of stress for gay people.
 In fact, politics cause more stress than work, money, and health issues.
 Unsurprisingly, the more marginalized populations of the community scored higher on the political stress scale.
 LGBTQ people are worried about safety and their hard-earned rights being taken away in this troublesome political climate.
 All of this is certainly impacting choices in travel destinations, as many will shy away from places they see as unfriendly.

 In 2020, it should come as no surprise that Instagram is changing the way we view the world.
 But what might come as a surprise is that the platform is actually driving offline spending decisions.
 Instagram’s influence ranges from macro-decisions like destination choice, to micro-decisions like the bars and restaurants tourists visit while at their destinations.
 Many millennials pick restaurants and hotels to patronize based on the photo-op they’ll get there and not much else.

 Segmentation Is Key

 Obviously the LGBTQ community isn’t a homogenous group of people.
 They have largely different life experiences and different wants when it comes to travel.
 Luckily with increasing amounts of research and visibility in LGBTQ travel marketing, destinations have been able to show the LGBTQ community that there are things to do for everyone, and not just for cisgendered gay men.

-With the ever-evolving LGBTQ travel market, it can be tricky to navigate marketing to this segment.
+With the ever-evolving LGBTQ travel market and changing trends, it can be tricky to navigate marketing to this segment.
 If you feel lost, or just want a little guidance, we are here to help!